Siloization – ˈsī-lō-ə-ˈzā-shən : the process of isolating a group apart from others especially in ways that hinder communication and cooperation

 Siloization Past – A Very Brief History

 Siloization probably began based on differences in culture and language.
 Immigration has always been a human activity and people in foreign cities benefit from living with people who speak the same language and share the same customs.
 But not all siloization was voluntary.
 The most infamous example of involuntary siloization is when Jews were frequently forced to live in segregated communities beginning in the early Renaissance.
 Jewish people were literally walled off from others.
-In some cases for their protection; in most cases to be kept out of the sight of those who imagined themselves superior.
+In some cases for their protection; in most cases to be kept out of the sight of those who imagined themselves superior to Jewish people.
 Similarly, the United States and South Africa committed the atrocity of enforced segregation of black people causing myriad further injustices.

 As literacy and communication technology facilitated the sharing of ideas, people could increasingly silo themselves based on political and social ideologies.
 The printing press greatly expanded the reach of ideas.
 It also expanded the potential for printed media to be a tool for propaganda and the creation of ideological silos.
 For many years in the United States, newspapers used to be openly funded by political parties, and for decades after, newspapers were still deeply partisan in their coverage.
 The newspaper you bought and read depended on your political allegiance.
 With a possible exception in the post WWII period, the idea of a neutral fourth estate has always largely been an unrealized ideal.
 People, when given a choice, tend to gravitate toward media that tells them what they want to hear, rather than be challenged by facts and different ideas.
 Media corporations have been happy to oblige and manipulate that sentiment.

 Today, the human tendency toward siloization persists, but one difference is how much easier it is for people to self-segregate into silos based on ideology.
 Never before have people been so free to go beyond the limits of geography and read, listen, and see other people and their ideas.
-Being all too human, many people seek out only people like themselves.
+Alas, being all too human, many people seek out only people like themselves.

 Many radio stations, cable news networks, and Internet Web sites offer a narrow ideological worldview.
 As just mentioned, a biased media is hardly new, but technology has enhanced the age old fear of the Other and the creation and maintenance of silos.
 Traditional media—print, radio, and television—is a one-way, top-down dispersion of information.
 It can be and has been used to form silos based on political ideology.